wkjagt/bkm/README.md

 bkm open my_github google
 ```

-If you don't provide any book mark name, you'll get a list of all your bookmarks from which you can select.
+If you don't provide any bookmark name, you'll get a list of all your bookmarks from which you can select.

 ```
 bkm